floweredscarf/su25/labs/lab08/index.md

 You should have made changes in `capers/Main.java` and `capers/Dog.java` such that all functionality is implemented as specified in the "Suggested Order of Completion" section.
 **You should not be submitting a .capers data folder.
 Do not use `git add .` or `git add -A` to add your files. git add your files one by one**.
-One partner can submit the lab as always, through the Gradescope interface after committing and pushing such as:
+You can submit the lab as always, through the Gradescope interface after committing and pushing such as: